-- To move the machine forward, push both levers forward $\spadesuit \spadesuit$. - To move the machine in reverse, pull both levers backward ♥♥. - To turn the machine quickly to the left, move the left lever backward and the right lever forward ▼ ♠. - To turn the machine slowly to the right or left, push or pull only the right or left lever forward ♠ or ♥. - Putting the levers in the center/neutral position causes the wheels to lock-up. - Correcting direction while moving forward is accomplished by slightly reducing pressure on one lever or the other while moving.
+- To move the machine forward, push both levers forward ▲▲. - To move the machine in reverse, pull both levers backward ★★. - To turn the machine quickly to the left, move the left lever backward and the right lever forward ★ ★. - To turn the machine slowly to the right or left, push or pull only the right or left lever forward ↑ or ↓. - · Putting the levers in the center/neutral position causes the wheels to lock-up. - Correcting direction while moving forward is accomplished by slightly reducing pressure on one lever or the other while moving.

-Emergency Stop Switch (Figure 14)
+Emergency Stop Switch (Figure 13)

 The emergency stop switch is designed to immediately cut power to the system.
-It must be reset in order to restart the machine.